This website uses cookies to help you make the most of your visit.

 Standards met

 There are enough team members to manage the pharmacy's workload and they receive appropriate training for the jobs they do.
-And they complete training packs to help them keep their knowledge up to date.
+But ongoing training is not structured so learning needs may not always be identified or addressed.

 Principle 3.
 Premises